Image courtesy of Patrick Hochstenbach.

 applies beyond what can be expressed using the MIME type of the resource.

-The formats attribute is, for example, useful when different
+The profile attribute is, for example, useful when different

 same MIME type (e.g. application/xml ) but conform to a different schema.

-The value of the formats attribute is a URI
+The value of the profile attribute is a URI

 |